Should you buy a shipping label printer? Which one? What shipping software should you use with it?

 One shop owner even suggested this tip, “You can also get rolls of 200+ labels from UPS for free that work perfectly with the ROLLO printer, so now I don’t even have to pay for label paper.”

 Another big time saver is using software to speed up the shipping process.
 The most recommended tools were:

 - Shipstation, a service that combines your orders from different sales platforms and creates and prints postage with great rates (it’s affiliated with, and includes a subscription to, stamps.com).
 That’s an affiliate link, and a lot of our clients use Shipstation.

 - Shippo, which integrates with Etsy and Shopify, and lets you create your own labels and use carriers such as UPS.
 It can cost less per label for low volume shipping (and has the cutest logo!).

 - ShippingEasy is feature rich, and if you send less than 50 packages a month, you can use their starter plan with no monthly fee.
 My husband uses it, and that’s our affiliate link.

 Each of these services work well with with the DYMO label printer, and are a great step toward growing a business.

 Get your questions answered in our group

 Hey there!
 Do you run a creative business that sells stuff online?
-I think you’d really like our Facebook Group.
+I think you’d really like our Facebook group.
 We have everyone from brand new to established businesses in there, sharing the real stuff that goes into making sales online.
-It’s a super helpful group of almost 3000 now, and I make sure that no one in there is trying to sell anything to you.
+It’s a super helpful group of over 4,000 now, and I make sure that no one in there is trying to sell anything to you.
 It’s a cozy place to give and get advice between peers.
 Subscribe here (and then search “shipping” in the group, or whatever else you have a question on.
 Odds are, we’ve sorted it out).